OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 ### Dispute resolution times

-An actual dispute occurs if a party disagrees with an assertion on Ethereum and posts an assertion they know to be correct.
+An actual dispute occurs if a party disagrees with an assertion on Ethereum and posts an assertion they know to be correct as a counter-claim.
 This creates a "fork" in the chain of assertions, requiring a resolution process.
 We'll get into the high-level details of how disputes are resolved later in this document.

 Once an actual dispute is ongoing, it will also take time to resolve, as, once again, Ethereum has no knowledge of the correctness of Arbitrum states.
 Ethereum must then give sufficient time for parties to submit their proofs and declare a winner.
 The new Arbitrum BoLD protocol **guarantees that a dispute will be resolved within seven days** so long as an honest party is present to defend against invalid claims.